-To get the Linux edition of Praat, you either do sudo apt-get install praat, or you get it from Debian, or you compile it yourself from the source code, or you download a 32- or 64-bit binary executable on this page.
-These binaries will only work on Intel and compatible computers.
+To get the Linux edition of Praat, you either do sudo apt-get install praat, or you get it from Debian, or you compile it yourself (64-bit or 32-bit) from the source code, or you download a 64-bit binary executable on this page.
+These binaries will work only on Intel and compatible computers.

-The binary executable requires the GTK and asound libraries on your computer, and at least version 2.11 of the C library.
+The binary executable requires the gtk-3 and asound libraries on your computer (perhaps also libcanberra-gtk-module).